My-Golang-Projects/Go-Templating/README.md

 - The first line uses `{{- }}` to remove the newline after printing the number of dogs.
 - The last line uses `{{ -}}` to remove the newline after printing the length.

-Note: Be cautious when using whitespace control, especially at the beginning of actions, as it can sometimes lead to unexpected results if not used carefully.
+Note: We should be cautious when using whitespace control, especially at the beginning of actions, as it can sometimes lead to unexpected results if not used carefully.

 ### When to Use Whitespace Control